 This audio tour describes the Hall of Witness and the Hall of Remembrance at the US Holocaust Memorial Museum and is intended for visitors who are blind or have low vision.
 Throughout the approximately 25-minute tour, you will hear descriptions of the visual images throughout the two halls, including significant architectural features that are important components of Museum architect James Ingo Freed’s design.

-Download the MP3 files to your listening device below or request a listening device at the Museum's Coat Check upon arrival.
+Download the MP3 files to your listening device below.
 Please bring your own headphones to listen to the tour.
 The Museum recommends that you preview listening to the audio files before visiting the Museum so that you get the most out of your visit to the spaces.
 The tour starts at the Museum's Coat Check.

 - Download Track 1 – How to use the Museum's listening device (we recommend visitors using their own devices skip this track)